Galbatrollix/galba_colormath/README.md

 The repository also contains a test suite for almost all defined functions.
 (Some extremely simple functions are omitted) More details on the test suite (link this) here.

-## Language version and dependencies
+### Language version and dependencies
 Galba colormath is written in a C99 style and doesn't use specific compiler extensions.
 Hence the code should compile correctly with any C99 (or later) conformant compiler.
-The only dependencies in the library is libc.
+The only dependency in the library is C standard library.
 Details on required libc includes and functions can be found (link this) here.